ocplatest/MCW-Machine-Learning/Hands-on lab/Before the HOL - Machine Learning.md

     - **Workspace Name**: AML-workspace

-    - **Subscription**: Choose your Azure subscription
+    - **Subscription**: Choose your Azure subscription.

-    - **Resource group**: Select the resource group in which you deployed your Azure Databricks workspace
+    - **Resource group**: Select the resource group in which you deployed your Azure Databricks workspace.

-    - **Location**: Choose a region closest to you (it is OK if the Azure Databricks Workspace and the Azure Machine Learning Workspace are in different locations)
+    - **Location**: Choose a region closest to you (it is OK if the Azure Databricks Workspace and the Azure Machine Learning Workspace are in different locations).

     ![Entering the previously provided value in the Create Machine Learning Workspace dialog](images/create-aml-workspace.png)

 4. Select **Review + Create** and then select **Create** on the dialog that appears.

 You should follow all these steps provided _before_ attending the Hands-on lab.